 However, it’s generally in a vendor’s best interest to provide a complete picture of how their solution will solve your organization’s most important business issues.

-While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on their platform can be visualized to a significant enough extent.
+While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on their platform can be demonstrated to a sufficient extent.

 A single presentation by each vendor is not always enough.
 Vendors may need to research specific details and then follow up with you.
 For example, a subsequent technical deep dive session may require your team to understand how legacy system integration requirements will be addressed.